-Zoning bonuses: The Village could provide "zoning bonuses" for buildings incorporating a certain percentage of affordable units.
-These bonuses would be in the form of relaxations to height, setback, parking, and similar regulations.
-Again, the Village government would incur no cost in providing this type of incentive.
-However, the regulations being relaxed were presumably adopted for the protection of the community, especially the neighboring property owners.
-Allowing more intense development therefore may adversely affect the character of the neighborhood and possibly diminish the value of the neighboring properties, and the neighboring property owners would bear the cost.
-However, it is possible that "bonuses" could be provided through the Planned Development Process without adversely affecting neighboring properties.
-Delete highlighted.
-Pure theory.
-No factual evidence to back it up
+Zoning bonuses: The Village could provide "zoning bonuses" for buildings incorporating a certain Should be percentage of affordable units.
+These bonuses would be in the form of relaxations to height, setback, discussed parking, and similar regulations.
+Again, the Village government would incur no cost in providing this type as of incentive.
+However, the regulations being relaxed were presumably adopted for the protection of the linclusionary community, especially the neighboring property owners.
+Allowing more intense development therefore zoning may adversely affect the character of the neighborhood and possibly diminish the value of the Source? and totally neighboring properties, and the neighboring property owners would bear the cost.
+However, it is rewritten possible that "bonuses" could be provided through the Planned Development Process without adversely affecting neighboring properties.
+There is NO factual evidence that inclusionary zoning or affordable housing reduces property values